rsdoiel/antenna/science_and_technology.md

 ## Nvidia CEO says China wouldn't risk building military supers with American AI chips

-date: 2025-07-14, updated: 2025-07-14, from: The Register (UK I.T.
+date: 2025-07-14, updated: 2025-07-15, from: The Register (UK I.T.
 News)

-<h4>With half the AI devs in the world, if China can&#39;t build on American hardware, they&#39;ll build on their own, Jensen warns</h4> <p>If the US military wouldn&#39;t be caught dead building supercomputers using Chinese kit, there&#39;s no reason to think the People&#39;s Liberation Army would risk doing the same, argues Nvidia CEO Jensen Huang.…</p>
+<h4>With half the AI devs in the world, if China can&#39;t build on American hardware, they&#39;ll build on their own, Jensen warns</h4> <p>If the US military wouldn&#39;t be caught dead building supercomputers using Chinese kit, there&#39;s no reason to think the People&#39;s Liberation Army would risk using American gear, argues Nvidia CEO Jensen Huang.…</p>

 <br>